Autodesk-Forge/forge-bim360-assets.viewer/README.md

 - The BIM360 [Locations](https://help.autodesk.com/view/BIM360D/ENU/?guid=BIM360D_Administration_About_Project_Admin_about_location_html) API is not yet publicly released yet (still in private beta currently), so you will need to set up extra properties in the Revit model.
 Please check [Import sample data](#import-sample-data) for the detail instructions.

-- This sample doesn't SVF2 yet since hidden fragments are ignored by the viewer (v7.34) currently.

 - This sample support models of Revit 2018 and later only due to the supports of the [AecModelData](https://forge.autodesk.com/blog/consume-aec-data-which-are-model-derivative-api) and [Master views](https://forge.autodesk.com/blog/new-rvt-svf-model-derivative-parameter-generates-additional-content-including-rooms-and-spaces).

 ## Live version